Frequently Asked Questions

 It depends.
 Sessions are typically 45-55 minutes long.
 Depending on your situation you may need to come to counseling twice a week, once a week, once every-other week, or once a month.
 Most people come once a week until things start to improve and then move to every other week or once a month until they are comfortable not coming in.

-I am a Christian.
-I believe that Jesus is the Son of God and that he is alive and seated at the right hand of God now.
-I also believe that He is coming back to judge the world.
+Both Ashley and Dustin are Christians.
+We believe that Jesus is the Son of God and that he is alive and seated at the right hand of God now.
+We also believe that He is coming back to judge the world.
 The dead will rise, some to eternal damnation and others to live in heaven.
-I am also a counselor and I do not impose my beliefs on those who come to counseling.
-Rather, I work from your perspective to help you in your current struggles in life.
+We are also counselors and we do not impose our beliefs on those who come to counseling.
+Rather, we work from your perspective to help you in your current struggles in life.
 Spirituality is very important to all of us as your beliefs define your purpose in life.
 Oftentimes people are hurt by their religious experiences in life and it is normal to struggle with your spiritual beliefs.
 As clients come to understand the influence of their spiritual beliefs it allows for more meaningful healing to take place.

 LPC-S stands for Licensed Professional Counselor – Supervisor.
-I do not have a doctors degree, I have a Masters in Science in Counseling.
-After my master’s degree I took the LPC exam, passed it, and began my 3000 hour internship.
-I completed my internship under Dr. Steven Armstrong, my supervisor.
-In 2015, I completed training to be a supervisor.
-Since then, I have trained several Interns on how to be a counselor.
+Dustin does not have a doctors degree, he has a Masters in Science in Counseling.
+After his master’s degree he took the LPC exam, passed it, and began the 3000 hour internship.
+Dustin completed his internship under Dr. Steven Armstrong in 2009.
+In 2015 he completed training to be a supervisor.
+Since then, he has trained several Interns on how to be a counselor.

 Schedule a Session

 Sessions are scheduled by creating an account on the online portal.
 A credit card is required.